timpanogos/eveonline-third-party-documentation/docs/sde/conversions.md

 * SQLite
 * CSV

-This tool converts to a format close to the original SDE, with blueprint information going into ramTypeRequirements.
+This tool converts to a format close to the SDE as it was before CCP changed how it was produced -splitting it sqlserver, yaml and sqlite files- with blueprint information going into ramTypeRequirements.
+As such it should be more compatible with some older tools.

 ## [Steve Ronuken - Fuzzwork Enterprises](https://www.fuzzwork.co.uk/dump/)